Polynomials in categories with pullbacks: Acknowledgements

 \section{Acknowledgements}

-The author would like to acknowledge Michael Batanin, Joachim Kock and Ross Street for interesting discussions on the subject of this paper.
-He would also like to express his gratitude to the IHES and the Macquarie University Mathematics Department for the excellent working conditions he enjoyed during this project.
+The author would like to acknowledge Michael Batanin, Richard Garner, Martin Hyland, Joachim Kock and Ross Street for interesting discussions on the subject of this paper.
+The author would also like to acknowledge the financial support of the Australian Research Council grant No. DP130101172.